Schoolyard Ventures provides innovative entrepreneurship education for ambitious teens.

 Program Policies

-Because of the program’s small class sizes and limited capacity, program deposits are non-refundable (unless the program is cancelled by Penn / Schoolyard Ventures).
-Final 50% payments are refundable until June 13th (end of week 1).
+Because of the program’s small class sizes and limited capacity, program deposits are non-refundable (unless the program is cancelled by Penn or Schoolyard Ventures).
+Final 50% payments are refundable until June 12th (end of week 1).

 We expect students to attend their weekly recitations.
 However, students may miss one recitation with advance notice, and instructors will work with them to schedule a one-on-one makeup session.